 Note: you can buy a reasonably priced jar of Salsa Truffina here.

 Can I use other bread to make croutons?

 Of course!
 If you are gluten-free, go ahead and use your favourite GF loaf.
 If you only have ciabatta or brown bread, or even a cheapo white loaf, they will all make fabulous croutons.
 However, I would recommend leaving the bread out of the packaging to dry out for a while, otherwise the croutons may be a little soggy!

-- 1 teaspoon Truffle Paste or ¼ teaspoon truffle oil
+- 1 tsp Truffle Paste - or ¼ teaspoon truffle oil

 - In a smallish bowl, whisk together the olive oil, truffle paste or oil and black pepper.